Elmifarah1/Farah-Travels/README.md

 ### Home Page
 ![Screenshot of the project](static/images/home.jpg)

-The landing page of Farah Travels introduces users to the platform with a sign option which encourgaes new users to sign up.
-By signing up and signing in, users can view the available trips, create new trips, and manage their profiles.
+The landing page of Farah Travels introduces users to the platform with different holiday destination as options, users can also view the available trips, create new trips, and manage their profiles.
 The navigation bar provides quick and easy access to essential sections of the website, including Home, Trips, Create Trip, Profiles, searchbar and also a option too Logout.

 ### Create trip

 ![Screenshot of the project](static/images/createtrip.jpg)

-This section of my app allows the users to create a trip based on where they would like to go, it allows them to chose the dates and also the locations of where they want to go.
-Also gives the users options to edit or delete whenever they would like to do.
+This section of my app allows the users to create a trip based on where they would like to go, it allows them to choose the dates and also the locations of where they want to go.
+Also gives the users options to edit or delete whenever they would like to do so.

 ### View Trip
 ![Screenshot of the project](static/images/viewtrip.jpg)